 Proton Pump Inhibitors, Potentially Inappropriate Prescribing, Older Persons, Primary Care, Gastrointestinal Bleeding

-This work was supported by the Health Research Board of Ireland (HRB) through the HRB PhD Scholars Programme in Health Services Research (grant no. PHD/2007/16) and the HRB Centre for Primary Care Research (grant no. HRC/2007/1).
+Health Research Board of Ireland (HRB) PhD Scholars Programme in Health Services Research (grant no. PHD/2007/16); HRB Centre for Primary Care Research (grant no. HRC/2007/1)

 OBJECTIVES: To characterize prescribing of proton pump inhibitors (PPIs) and medicines that increase gastrointestinal bleeding risk (ulcerogenic) in older people from 1997 to 2012 and assess factors associated with maximal-dose prescribing in long-term PPI users.

 DESIGN: Repeated cross-sectional study of pharmacy claims data.

 PARTICIPANTS: Individuals aged 65 and older from a means-tested health plan in 1997, 2002, 2007, and 2012 (range 78,489-133,884 individuals).

 MEASUREMENTS: PPI prescribing prevalence was determined per study year, categorized according to duration (≤8 or >8 weeks), dosage (maximal or maintenance), and co-prescribed drugs.
 Logistic regression in long-term PPI users was used to determine whether age, sex, polypharmacy, and ulcerogenic medicine use were associated with being prescribed a maximal dose rather than a maintenance dose.
 Adjusted odds ratios (ORs) with 95% confidence intervals (CIs) are presented.